zyfu0408/dota2_data_visualization/README.md

 ---
 ### Team Visualization

+Before we use bracket layout, we tried to use grid to directly show the information of each game, because it’s very easy to realize.
+But after finished, we found that it hard to show how long a team went, that is, when a team out from the tournament.
+So we decide to change grid to bracket.

 ### Player Visualization

 At first, we want to use a bubble chart to show the comparison of the players.
 However, we finally made our decision to use bar chart, which is more obvious and clearer.
 We think the bar chart is more professional after we reviewed some sports visulization website.
 The scatter plot is also inspired from some statistic website.
 Since there are a lot players in this tournament, we think we can represent each player as a point in the visulization and easily justify which player is better.